mic-andrew/Mykmicheals/README.md

 for Web development i Work with : Html,Css,Javascript,React,Jquery,MongoDB,Sqlite,React,Django and Flask..

-for app development i work with: ReactNative,Java and Django
+for app development i work with: ReactNative,Java and Django.

 for Python Automation i work with : BeautifulSoup,Selenium Webdriver.